MehreenMehreen/start_follow_read_arabic/README.md

 You can use this code to train and test handwriting recognition (HTR) of Arabic historic manuscripts.

 ## Dataset
-For the dataset, please see [Muharaf: Manuscripts of handwritten Arabic for cursive text recognition](https://github.com/MehreenMehreen/muharaf).
+For the dataset, please [download Muharaf](https://zenodo.org/records/11492215/files/public_data_files.zip?download=1).
+Its related software are hosted at [Muharaf: Manuscripts of handwritten Arabic for cursive text recognition](https://github.com/MehreenMehreen/muharaf).

 ## Step 0: Setting up
 1. Clone the repo: